 The Ohio Creek watershed project area lies within the City of Norfolk and includes Census Tracts 46 and 47.
 The project area within these two census tracts contains residential neighborhood areas of Grandy Village and Chesterfield Heights.
 The area is approximately bounded by the Eastern Branch of the Elizabeth River to the south, Norfolk State University area to the north, Capital Concrete industrial site to the east and a shipyard along with South Brambleton area to the west.
 Depending on the further design, modeling and community preferences, some land may have to be acquired to accommodate flood protection components.
 The exact location is subject to further design and community preferences DRGR will not allow us to update GIS Shape files or "Identify Census Geography" at this time.
 Please see the PDF map of the project service area below.

-This quarter we purchased a permanent easement along Kimball Terrace for the embankment of the raised roadway.
 We are continuing to work with property owners and residents to begin the acquisition process to include appraisals, environmental assessments, and title research where needed.
-The land swap agreement with Titan America was finalized this quarter and will be routed for signatures in July.
+We have begun the relocation process for residents this quarter as well.